Holographic dark energy in curved spacetime for interacting fluids: Interacting dark sector plus curvature

+where we have defined, $\Delta(z) := 2H_{0}(1+z)[E'(z)(1-1/c^{2}(z))+(1-\beta_{1})/\lbrace(1+z)c^{2}(z)\rbrace]$.
+Despite the cumbersome form of the $\Delta$ function, its explicit dependence on $z$ can be exploited since $E(z)$ and $c^{2}(z)$ are known.
 In Fig. (\ref{fig:qtermvariablec}) the interaction $Q$-term for Model II is shown.
 Note that as in the Model I, this interaction term is positive.
 Using the best fit values for the cosmological parameters it is found that Model II exhibits a future divergence at $z_{s} = -0.6764$, $z_{s} = -0.0405$, $z_{s} = -0.0086$ and $z_{s} = -0.0818$ for Pantheon, BAO, CMB and Pantheon+BAO+CMB data sets respectively.
 It is worthy to mention that for both holographic models the interaction terms are positive, this means that no phase transitions are expected for this kind of interacting model, in general, changes in the sign of the $Q$-term induce variations in the value of heat capacities of the cosmic components, see for instance \cite{heat}.